zarvick/OOP-semestral-work/README.md

 2. A window with three buttons will appear for selecting the target word length.
 Click the desired button (4, 5, or 6 letters).
 3. The game grid will appear, along with a MENU button in the corner.
 4. Type your guesses using the keyboard.
 Letters will appear in the grid.
 5. Press Enter to submit a guess.
-The game ends when:
+The game ends when player guess the target word (win) or will run out of attempts (lose).
+Those states will be printed into terminal and not into the pygame window.
+The printed messegase are:
    - YOU WON!
 THE WORD WAS:
    - YOU LOST!
 THE WORD WAS:
 6. Click the MENU button to return to the word-length selection screen and start a new game.
 You can play multiple games without restarting the program.
+You can even go back to menu if you dont feel like finishing the current running game.